beingaturtle/beingaturtle.github.io/docs/task2.md

-# Creating BCIT Email Signature
+# Creating BCIT E-mail Signature

 ## Overview

-In this section, we will walk you through how to create a BCIT email signature which will always be attached at the bottom of every email you send.
-Creating an email signature serves several purposes<sup>[1](#fn1)</sup>:
+In this section, we will walk you through how to create a BCIT e-mail signature which will always be attached at the bottom of every e-mail you send.
+Creating an e-mail signature serves several purposes<sup>[1](#fn1)</sup>:

 - Increases Professionalism
 - Shows Personality
 - Creates Personal Branding

-These are only a few benefits that an email signature can provide.
-Whether you're a student or preparing for a job hunt, an email signature can be tailored accordingly!
+These are only a few benefits that an e-mail signature can provide.
+Whether you're a student or preparing for a job hunt, an e-mail signature can be tailored accordingly!

-By the end of this section, emails you send using your BCIT email will contain a customized email signature.
+By the end of this section, e-mails you send using your BCIT e-mail will contain a customized e-mail signature.

 ## Steps to Login to myBCIT Website
-Before creating your email signature, you will need to login to the myBCIT website:
+Before creating your e-mail signature, you will need to login to the myBCIT website:

 1. Ensure you have a BCIT Account
 <br>
     Example:
-       - Email: <Looney@my.bcit.ca>
+       - E-mail: <Looney@my.bcit.ca>
        - Password: 1234562

 2. <u>Type in the Search bar <https://my.bcit.ca></u> and **press the Enter key**.
 You will be directed to BCIT